 Kicking Horse Pass

 This death-defying mountain pass holds a special place in the history of the Canadian Pacific Railway.
 The original train route coursed through the continental divide, and its steep incline caused tremendous difficulties for engines in its early development.

 To overcome this barrier, the railway built spiral tunnels to decrease the ruling grade.
-The Trans-Canada Highway reaches its highest point of 1,643 meters when snaking through the pass, and an observation area lets you observe the engineering feat in action.
+The Trans-Canada Highway reaches its highest point of 1,643 meters.
+When snaking through the pass, an observation area lets you observe the engineering feat in action.

 Burgess Shale Fossil Beds